iPhone 8 could scan your face even if your phone is on a table

 There are also references of third-party apps using Pearl.
 It sounds like developers will be able to provide facial unlocking for sensitive data.
 Developers can already use the Touch ID sensor with recent iPhones.

 When reports started suggesting that Apple might drop Touch ID support altogether, people were skeptical at first.
-Facial recognition doesn’t seem practical as you don’t want to hold your phone in front of your face whenever you turn it own.
+Facial recognition doesn’t seem practical as you don’t want to hold your phone in front of your face whenever you turn it on.
 There are also issues when your face is partially blocked or in the dark.

 But it seems like Apple wants to make facial recognition more convenient than a fingerprint sensor.
 The company is relying on infrared to map your face so that it works in the dark.
 Multiple leaks also suggest that it should work if your face is at a weird angle.
 Today’s new reference confirms that as well.